Whitehill and Bordon Integration Project

-The Integration Projects, planned over the next few years as and when funding is made available, include;
+The Integration Projects, completed and planned over the next few years as and when funding is made available, include;

-- Budds Lane – Pedestrian and Cycle Improvements – completed October 2019;
+- Budds Lane – Pedestrian and Cycle Improvements – completed;

-- C114 Camp Road – Ennerdale Road to Budds Lane – traffic management including pedestrian and cycle improvements;
+- C114 Camp Road – Ennerdale Road to Budds Lane – traffic management including pedestrian and cycle improvements - completed;

-- C114 High Street –Chalet Hill to Woolmer Way (Tesco) junction – traffic management including pedestrian and cycle improvements;
+- C114 High Street –Chalet Hill to Woolmer Way (Tesco) junction – traffic management including pedestrian and cycle improvements - completed;

 - B3002 Farnham Road – Relief Road (Junction 6) to Station Road / Linford Road crossroads - pedestrian and cycle improvements;